8.1M

 I've lived both sides of this system, as the 15-year-old glued to a screen and as the creator producing content seen by millions.
 I know what people aspire to, and I know what it costs.

-If we don’t teach kids how to use social media consciously, they’ll keep consuming unconsciously - and suffering for it.
+If we don’t teach kids how to use social media consciously, they’ll keep consuming unconsciously, and suffer for it.

 Some eye-opening stats: